marqo-ai/marqo/README.md

 - Store unstructred data and semi-structured metadata together in documents, using a range of supported datatypes like bools, ints and keywords.

 **🍱 Managed cloud**
-- Scale marqo at the click of a button and Marqo at million document scale with high performace, including performant management of in-memory HNSW indexes.
+- Scale Marqo at the click of a button.
 - Multi-az, accelerated inference.
 - Marqo cloud ☁️ is in beta.
 If you’re interested, [apply here](https://q78175g1wwa.typeform.com/to/d0PEuRPC).